How to Reset Your Sleep Schedule

 Melatonin for Phase Shifting — Correct Dosing and Timing

-Sleeping earlier: take 0.5mg melatonin 5-6 hours before your current natural sleep onset time – not at bedtime.
+Sleeping earlier: take 0.5mg melatonin 5–6 hours before your current natural sleep onset time — not at bedtime.
 This is the DLMO (dim light melatonin onset) minus 5-hour timing method.
 Taking melatonin at bedtime when you are already sleepy has minimal phase-shifting effect.
-Combine with morning light for maximum advance.
+Combine with morning light for maximum advance effect.
+This is also the correct adjunct timing when using the forced wake method.

 Sleeping later: melatonin is significantly less effective for phase delay.
-Light management (evening bright light, avoiding morning light) is the primary tool for delaying phase.
-Small doses of melatonin taken in the morning have been used experimentally for delay but this is not standard practice – focus on light exposure instead.
+Light management — evening bright light, avoiding morning light — is the primary tool for delaying phase.
+Small doses of melatonin taken in the morning have been used experimentally for delay but this is not standard practice.
+Focus on light exposure instead of melatonin when trying to delay your schedule.

 0.5mg is the evidence-based dose for circadian phase shifting.
-Most over-the-counter melatonin products contain 5mg-10mg – five to twenty times the effective dose.
+Most over-the-counter melatonin products contain 5–10mg — five to twenty times the effective dose.
 Higher doses do not produce stronger phase shifts; they produce next-day grogginess and desensitisation of melatonin receptors with repeated use.
 Use the lowest dose available or split a tablet.
+Zhdanova et al. (2001) showed 0.3mg produces the same sleep onset effect as 3mg.

 Note: melatonin is a supplement in most countries but regulated differently internationally.
 Consult your doctor or pharmacist if you are taking other medications or have existing health conditions before using melatonin for schedule adjustment.